chungvuiloong/chungvuiloong/README.md

 - Cloud

 **Worked with:**
+- Kyky Today, A Finnish Startup that bring accessible services to the public.
 - Worthmore, A Danish telecommunication Startup with a mission to impact the world positively.
 - Retink Media, A German Startup that provides an AI-supported platform that enables small businesses to create, manage and share content from one place helping them save time, money, and effort.
 - Organisations in Finland as volunteer.